Finding great teachers is a big part of learning anything.

 Sometimes, the best conversations are the ones that go a little off-piste so be flexible and willing to adapt on the fly.

-Make sure everything is working ahead of your first interview – you don’t want
+Make sure everything is working ahead of your first interview – you don’t want any mishaps.

 Do a trial recording into free software like GarageBand for Mac or Audacity for PC and ask your guest if they can hear you OK at the start of the call.